Quality Windows / Expert Workmanship

 What is tempered glass?

 Tempered glass is also known as safety glass.
+Tempered glass, also known as toughened glass, is a type of safety glass that is processed by controlled thermal or chemical treatments to increase its strength compared to normal glass.
 The tempering process, which makes the glass stronger, changes the molecular make up, so that if the glass ever breaks, it breaks into small, dull pieces.
 This process assures that any potential injury is minimized significantly.

 There a few different reasons a window may need to be tempered, primarily depending upon its location.
 Here’s a helpful guide to tempered glass requirements for residential homes in AZ.